idaholab/virtual_test_bed/doc/content/sfr/subchannel/toshiba_37_pin/toshiba_37_pin.md

 The parameters *beta* and *C_T* are used to model the crossflow and cross enthalpy-fluxes.
 Different solve procedures can be applied.
 In this case, we use an implicit, monolithic solve.
-For more information about the mesh generator, please consult the website documentation on subchannel.

 !listing sfr/subchannel/toshiba_37_pin/toshiba_37_pin.i block=Problem language=cpp